aws-samples/aws-modernization-with-sysdig/content/1-install/1-terraform/_index.md

 ---

 {{% notice note %}}
-This steps will explain how to deploy the Sysdig Secure Cloud stack for AWS with Terraform for a **single account**.
+These steps will explain how to deploy the Sysdig Secure Cloud stack for AWS with Terraform for a **single account**.
 It is not within the scope of this workshop to explain how to deploy it in an **organization account**.
 To learn more about this, review the docs [here](https://docs.sysdig.com/en/docs/installation/sysdig-secure-for-cloud/deploy-sysdig-secure-for-cloud-on-aws/#for-organizationalmanagement-account).